dxwc/turk-system/phase_I_report/phase_I_report.md

 #### Initial Step-By-Step Description

-1. Be a logged in developer or client
+1. Be logged in as a developer or client
 2. View warning and deadline to account closing for too high or too low ratings on more than 8 projects
 3. Find form / link to form to submit protesting request/information on the